akshatvasisht/janus/README.md

 Janus is an implementation of concepts introduced in **[SemantiCodec (Liu et al., 2024)](https://arxiv.org/abs/2405.00233)**, a state-of-the-art semantic codec that demonstrated the viability of sub-kbps speech transmission.
 While the original paper focuses on diffusion-based reconstruction, Janus adapts this for real-time latency by substituting the diffusion decoder with a faster LLM-based instruction pipeline.

 ### How Janus Works
-Janus extends this paradigm into a real-time system by leveraging an end-to-end STT → semantic-packet → TTS pipeline:
+Janus extends into a real-time system by leveraging an end-to-end STT → semantic-packet → TTS pipeline:
 1. **STT Layer (Faster-Whisper)**
    Extracts text and timestamps from live speech.
 2. **Prosody Layer (Aubio)**